MEDIA RELEASE 16 March 2023 |

 Environment Victoria CEO Jono La Nauze said:

 “Feral horses are an environmental disaster at Barmah, where they trample the internationally significant wetlands.
-They are destroying highly significant threatened Moira grass plans.
+They are destroying highly significant threatened Moira grass plains.
 Their hooves muddy the water and compact the soil at breeding and feeding grounds for water birds, frogs and turtles.

 Feral horses are a major source of cultural and ecological damage to the national park.
 Joint management commits to their removal.
 Feral horses are not part of the heritage of this ecosystem and Country.
 Horses belong elsewhere. ”